NukolLodda/NukolLodda/README.md

 Hello I'm NukolLodda
-I am a modder for Minecraft who made Tekora and Modussy I am also currently studying computer science and as of now, I can write programs in both python and java, however, I might know more and you'll never know...
+I am a modder for Minecraft who made Tekora and Modussy I am also currently studying computer science and as of now, I know python, java, and javascript.

 Age: Minor (in High School) <br>
 Pronouns: He/him <br>